 Snow and 20° is forecast for tonight, so I threw a piece of fabric over what’s left of our garden.
 They say kale is a cold-hardy crop.
 We’ll see.

 Buttercup squash was our bumper crop this year.
-Turns out they taste delicious after roasting with chorizo.
-And kale.
-Buttercup squash are small-ish (2-3 pounds), dark green on the outside, orange on the inside.
-They are easy to chop, and in less than twenty minutes in a hot oven, you can peel a caramelized chunk off the pan and experience the scrumptiousness.
+Turns out they taste delicious after roasting with chorizo and kale.
+Buttercup squash are small-ish (2– pounds), dark green on the outside, orange on the inside.
+They are easy to chop, and cook in less than twenty minutes.
 I was tempted to stop right there and call it a meal.
 But the end result was even better.

-- 8 ounces chorizo (2 links removed from casings)
+- 8 ounces chorizo, about 2 links removed from casings optional

-- 1 bunch lacinato/dinosaur kale (5 ounces), washed, stems removed, leaves torn into pieces
+- 1 bunch lacinato kale, stems removed and leaves torn

 - 8 eggs